cs4241-20a/a3-persistence/README.md

 ## Technical Achievements
 - **Used Github OAuth authentication with PassportJS**: This took me much longer than expected, as I had difficulty finding accurate and up-to-date documentation about using Passport with a Github strategy.
 I struggled for a bit with the auth callback URL before realizing that 1) Passport is really just Express middleware and 2) I had to set the proper callback URL in GitHub for it to work properly.
-- **Tech
+I managed to figure it out, and even added a bit of custom middleware that checks if the user is logged in for several routes.

 ### Design/Evaluation Achievements
 - **Followed CRAP principles from Non-Designer's Design Book**: